FaisalUi/FaisalUi/README.md

 - 👋 Hi, I’m @Faisal Khan
 - 👀 I’m interested in web design and development.
-- 🌱 I’m currently working as Software Developer and also as a freelancer.
+- 🌱 I’m currently working as Frontend Software Developer and also as a freelancer.
 - 💞️ I’m looking to collaborate on projects that include React Frontend Design.
 - 📫 Contact me via E-mail :-faisalui360@gmail.com